microsoft/atlas-design/.changeset/new-pets-speak.md

 '@microsoft/atlas-css': patch
 ---

-Remove explicit flex-direction from the hero component in favor of atomics.
+Removed explicit flex-direction from the hero component in favor of atomics.